kburchfiel/godot_cpp_3d_demo/README.md

 * My [C++-based Your First 2D Game tutorial (YF2DGC++)](https://github.com/kburchfiel/cpp_yf2dg_gd_4pt_6/tree/main)--which is based heavily on [a similar tutorial by J-Dax for Godot 4.3](https://github.com/j-dax/gd-cpp).
 (That tutorial was released under the BSD 3-Clause license; my copy is released under the MIT license.)

 * Also of note is Vorlac's GDExtension documentation, available at https://vorlac.github.io/gdextension-docs/getting_started/quick-start/ .
-I ought to give this document a thorough read at some point, as it should help clarify many points of confusion!
-(Note, however, that at least some of it is AI-generated, so as Vorlac notes, it should be used with caution.)
+(Note that at least some of it is AI-generated, so as Vorlac notes, it should be used with caution.
+Because of this, I personally chose not to reference it much at all--but you may very well find it to be highly useful.)

 * The [example.cpp](https://github.com/godotengine/godot-cpp/blob/master/test/src/example.cpp) file within the godot-cpp repository proved extremely helpful as well.